It’s smart to contemplate the meaning of life, especially during an existential crisis. And what better way than to use existential questions?

 How to Ask Existential Questions

 Existential questions are open to varied answers since everyone has their unique perspective.
-So while your answer may seem wrong to someone else and their answer may seem wrong to you, you have to keep an open mind and accept all answers as possible answers.
+There is no right or wrong direction to take a conversation.
+While your answer may seem wrong to someone else and their answer may seem wrong to you, you have to keep an open mind and accept all answers as possible answers.
 This shows you’re humble and therefore, pose no social threat.

-This doesn’t mean you lose a stand on whatever you believe, no. Keeping an open mind is about believing what seems like the best answer to you at a particular time while tolerating and understanding other points of view.
+This doesn’t mean you lose a stand on whatever you believe.
+Keeping an open mind is about believing what seems like the best answer to you at a particular time in your own life, while tolerating and understanding other points of view.

 What’s Your Existential Question?
 Final Thoughts